Fleeing Xi’s China, journalist makes fresh start abroad - NewsBreak

 Fleeing Xi’s China, journalist makes fresh start abroad

-BEIJING (AP) — Investigative journalist Wang Zhi’an once exposed corruption, land seizures, and medical malpractice in China, with millions of viewers and a powerful platform: state broadcaster CCTV.
+Investigative journalist Wang Zhi’an once exposed corruption, land seizures, and medical malpractice in China , with millions of viewers and a powerful platform: state broadcaster CCTV.

 Unlike many muckrakers, Wang hasn’t given up.
 Deep in debt and armed with little more than a laptop, a tripod, and a camera borrowed from a friend, Wang is back in business — this time on YouTube and Twitter, both banned in China.